Giselesoubeiga/Maven-project/README.md

 Implemented comprehensive monitoring and alerting using AWS CloudWatch and ELK stack for centralized

 Experienced Cloud DevOps Engineer with over 5 years of expertise in designing, implementing, and managing cloud-based infrastructure and DevOps practices.
 Proficient in a wide range of cloud technologies and tools, including AWS Cloud Platform, with a strong focus on automation, scalability, and reliability.
 Demonstrated success in optimizing CI/CD pipelines, leveraging infrastructure-as-code, and implementing robust monitoring and alerting systems.
 Proven ability to collaborate with cross-functional teams, drive continuous improvement, and deliver results in fast-paced and dynamic environments.

+Here’s an updated email that thanks her for the call and the tips she provided:

+Subject: Follow-Up: Thank You for the Call and Guidance

+Dear [Recipient’s Name],

+I hope this email finds you well.
+I wanted to take a moment to thank you for our recent call and all the helpful tips you shared regarding my job search.
+Your guidance on navigating Staffer, applying through My Scheduling, and reaching out to hiring managers directly was incredibly valuable.
+I truly appreciate the time you took to provide such detailed advice.

+As we discussed, here are the areas I am most interested in working on:

+Areas of Interest:

+	1. DevOps: Streamlining and automating CI/CD pipelines, infrastructure as code, and containerization.
+	2. Cloud Engineering: Focusing on AWS-based projects, deployments, and architecture optimization.
+	3. DevSecOps: Integrating security into DevOps practices and ensuring compliance throughout the development lifecycle.
+	4. System Administration: Advanced troubleshooting and managing Linux environments efficiently.
+	5. Continuous Learning: Opportunities for training and development to further enhance my skills.

+Additionally, I’ve attached my one-pager and full resume for reference.
+Please let me know if there’s anything else you need from me as I continue working on my applications.

+Thank you again for your support and for sharing such actionable advice—I truly appreciate it!

+Best regards,
+Gisele

+Attachments:

+	•	One-Pager Resume
+	•	Full Resume

+This version emphasizes your gratitude while keeping the email clear and actionable.
+Let me know if you need to fine-tune it further!